Policy Number: 161

 The official policies of the university are contained in the Handbook of Operating Procedures (“HOOP”).
 Employees and students are required to be familiar with and to comply with university policy.
 For more information see HOOP Policy 128 Policy and Procedure Development and Maintenance.

 The President is the university's chief administrative officer.
 The duties and responsibilities of the President are set forth in Regents’ Rule 20201, Presidents.
-The President reports to and is responsible to the Executive Vice Chancellor for Health Affairs.
+The President reports to and is responsible to the Chancellor.

 Executive Leadership and Deans